-An award-winning scholar, Michelle Rodino-Colocino serves as Associate Professor of Media Studies in the Bellasario College of Communications and Women’s, Gender, and Sexuality Studies in the College of Liberal Arts where she has taught for ten years.
+An award-winning scholar, Michelle Rodino-Colocino serves as Associate Professor of Media Studies in the Bellasario College of Communications and Women’s, Gender, and Sexuality Studies in the College of Liberal Arts where she has taught for eleven years.
 She taught for three years as assistant professor at the University of Cincinnati before coming to Penn State.
 Her research, teaching and service work spans feminist media and critical cultural studies, with special interest in labor, new media, and social movements.

-Along with her teaching honors, she has been lauded numerous times for her research.
+Dr. MRC has been lauded numerous times for her research.
 Dr. Rodino-Colocino was awarded with the Deans' Excellence Award for Research and Creative Activity in 2014.
 Dr. Rodino-Colocino is thankful for funding awards from the Smithsonian Institute, Wayne State University's Reuther Library, Penn State's Institute for Arts and Humanities, and our own College of Communications.
 In 2012, the Division of Critical and Cultural Studies of the National Communication Association honored her publication, “Geek Jeremiads: Speaking the Crisis of Job Loss by Opposing Offshored and H-1B Labor” (Communication and Critical/Cultural Studies, 9(1), 22-46, 2012), with the Article of the Year Award.